Daniel* and his family arrived in the UK from South America with the promise of work and a better life. Sadly, Daniel soon realised it was all a lie.

 They were left on the street during the winter, with temperatures often below freezing, without any support.

 Daniel and his family were extremely vulnerable.
-They didn’t speak any English and feared being deported due to not having valid visas.
+They didn’t speak much English and feared being deported due to not having valid visas.
 They also feared for their safety after receiving the news that a close family member had been killed in their home country, which they were scared was linked to Daniel having escaped and spoken to the police.

 The Hope for Justice team got to work gathering further evidence to submit a reconsideration request and getting Daniel’s family necessities like food vouchers, phone access and legal advice.